kjhosein/rtm_random/README.md

 ## Contributing

 Please add your suggestions, bugs you've found or send us pull requests via this GitHub repo!

+The point of this tool is to make your life a little bit more manageable by removing one more decision - what to do/where to start?
+So that means it should *not* make it more complicated by having/adding so many features that you need to do/learn 1 more thing!
+As much as I like powerful software, I've fought the urge to add every single feature that has occurred to me.

 ## Authors